We all know how important our car's brakes are - but do you know how long their pads and discs last?

 All this means that you can pay between £100 and £400 for a full brake pad and disc replacement, including labour costs!

 However, because prices can vary, it's always best to contact a garage and get them to give you a full estimate.
 Book My Garage can put you in touch with over 9,000 UK garages, all of whom offer transparent estimates upfront for brake replacements.
 That way, you can shop around and find the very best deal!

-Your brakes won’t stop working without warning.
-It’s important to look out for the major warning signs of brake failure and, more importantly, act upon them.
-If you notice any of the following, book a brake check with Book My Garage as soon as possible:
+Your brakes won't stop working without warning.
+It's important to look out for the major warning signs of brake failure and, more importantly, act upon them.
+If you notice any of the following, book a brake check through Book My Garage as soon as possible:

 A slight squeaking may be natural, but a loud grinding noise (like sheet metal ripping), is much more severe.
 This means your wear indicator is rubbing against the brake rotor, which is a sure-fire sign that you need new brake pads immediately.

-Soft or spongy brakes
+Soft or Spongy Brakes